 The cruise out on the boat was an experience in itself.
 The Pletna boats are flat-bottom, handmade, hand-powered and hand-steered.
 There are only 25 boats on the lake, and it is passed from father to son.

 The church was an eighth-century Slavic pagan temple before becoming an Orthodox church.
 The altar was one of the prettiest we’ve seen!
 Tourists take turns ringing the bell…superstition is that if you can get the bell to ring three times with one pull of the rope your wish will come true.

 Vintgar Gorge is located about a 10-minute drive from Bled and is actually part of Triglav National Park.

 Once there, the trail takes you on a boardwalk through a tight gorge over a beautiful river.
 It is shaded, cool and so pretty.
-The trail ends with spectacular waterfall.
+The trail ends with a spectacular waterfall.